• Browse topics

 • Additionally, the objects stored in memory should only contain minimal information.
 Profile pictures or other large data should be referenced and not stored directly.

 • Monitor memory usage: Regularly monitoring your application's memory usage can help you identify potential memory leaks and take steps to fix them before they become a problem.
-You can use tools such as the Node.js debugger and heap snapshot analyzers to monitor memory usage and identify any issues.
+You can use the Python’s module tracemalloc or other debugger and heap snapshot analyzers to monitor memory usage and identify any issues.

 • Had socialcorp.com monitored their memory usage, they would have spotted the memory leak themselves instead of stumbling upon it when it was too late.